 What is gloss?
 Wilcox describes gloss used for sign language transcription as follows:

 Glossing is the practice of writing a morpheme-by-morpheme 'translation' using English words.
 Glosses indicate what the individual parts of the native word mean.
 Glosses do not provide a true translation, which would instead use appropriate English ways of saying "The same thing."

 For example, German Es geht mir gut may be glossed as "It goes to-me good" (the hyphenated gloss "to-me" indicates that it refers to a single word in the original).
 A true English translation of this expression would be something like, "I'm doing fine."
 Ref

 Below is a list of some conventional and few modified symbols, their examples and explanation.
-The Handspeak site uses a video illustration whereever possible, so it uses less symbol details to reduce complexity.
+The Handspeak site uses a video illustration whereever possible, along with glosses.

 capital letters.
 An English gloss in capital letters represents an ASL word or sign.
 It is known as gloss.
 Remember this is not a translation.
 It is only an approximate representation of the ASL sign itself, not necessarily a meaning.

-The hyphen - is used to represent a single ASL word/sign when more than one English word is used in gloss.
+The hyphen - is used to represent a single ASL word/sign when more than one English gloss is used.
 E.g. stare-at (a single ASL word) or GO-to.

 The plus sign ++ at the end of a gloss indicates a number of repetition of an ASL word.
 Eg again++ (signing "again" two more time) meaning "again and again".
 Another example, HELP+++ for "help many/several times" or "help from time to time" depending on the duration of the movement and spatial reference to convey different meanings.

-t is a shortcut for "topicalization", usually with raised eyebrows.
+t or topic is a shortcut for "topicalization", usually with raised eyebrows.

 fs- represents a fingerspelled word.
 Eg fs-ALICE